fac-23/Exam-grade-boost/report.md

 The team :

-- discussed project architecture during the design phase.
+- Discussed project architecture during the design phase.
-- confirmed or challenged our own assumptions during user testing.
+- Confirmed and challenged our own assumptions during user testing.
-- worked together on core features and split into role specific tasks, getting continuous feedback from the product owner.
+- Worked together on core features and split into role specific tasks, getting continuous feedback from the product owner.

 #### What would you do differently next time?

 Invest more time into researching the Chakra UI library, it proved itself very useful and well documented but at the same time it has been a slight learning curve, especially since we had a limited amount of time to produce an MVP.

+Dedicated more time to refactoring repeatable code into general purpose functions and components.

 ## Research and findings

-the user research phase brought up key aspects of the app we should focus on, very relevant to the target user, like:
+The user research phase brought up key aspects of the app we should focus on, that were very relevant to the target user, such as:

-- Theme Toggle Switch to offer alternative colours.
+- A Theme Toggle Switch to offer alternative colours.
-- Accordion component to serve resorces alongside essey writing section.
+- An Accordion component to serve resorces alongside essey writing section.
 - Mobile-first, responsive, accessible design.

 #### What did you find out from user testing?

 ## Project outcomes

-We built an MVP covering the cover user stories.
-The Product Owner will use the app to present the Essay Boost methodology to teachers, parents and students with the aim of getting feedback and possibly improving it and keep using it to assist students in their learning process.
+We built an MVP covering the core user stories.
+The Product Owner will use the app to present the Essay Boost methodology to teachers, parents and students with the aim of getting feedback, gathering ideas for improvement and to assist students in their learning process.

 #### Were your assumptions right or wrong?

-We did a second round of user testing during build sprint 2 to test our assumptions and the users valued being able to delete the essays, being able to edit the essay question and getting visual feedback on completed sections.
+In our second round of user testing during build sprint 2 we found users valued being able to delete the essays, being able to edit the essay question and wanted visual feedback on completed sections.

 ## Recommendations and conclusions